-I have had lots of questions, about how to make the formula thicker and less greasy.
+We get lots of questions about how to make a skincare formula thicker and less greasy.

-So I put together this article as a guide, for creating a thick, smooth emollient cream, use up to 15% butters in your formula.
+So we have put together this article, as a guide for creating a thick, smooth emollient cream, use up to 15% butters in your formula.

 Don’t just follow one recipe get creative, you can easily alter the texture of a formula yourself.